Nerves and Nerve Injuries

 Description

-Nerves and Nerve Injuries is a must-have for clinicians and researchers dealing with the Peripheral Nervous System and neuropathy.
+Nerves and Nerve Injuries is the first comprehensive work devoted to the nerves of the body.
 An indispensable work for anyone studying the nerves or treating patients with nerve injuries, these books will become the ‘go to’ resource in the field.
 The nerves are treated in a systematic manner, discussing details such as their anatomy (both macro- and microscopic), physiology, examination (physical and imaging), pathology, and clinical and surgical interventions.
 The authors contributing their expertise are international experts on the subject.
 The books cover topics from detailed nerve anatomy and embryology to cutting-edge knowledge related to treatment, disease and mathematical modeling of the nerves.

-Nerves and Nerve Injuries Volume 2 focuses on pain, treatment, injury, disease and future directions in the field.
-This volume also addresses new information regarding neural interfaces, stem cells, medical and surgical treatments, and medical legal issues following nerve injury.
+Nerves and Nerve Injuries Volume 1 focuses on the history of nerves, embryology, anatomy, imaging, and diagnostics.
+This volume provides a greatly detailed overview of the anatomy of the peripheral and cranial nerves as well as comprehensive details of imaging modalities and diagnostic tests.

 Key Features

+- Detailed anatomy of the peripheral and cranial nerves including their history and ultrastructure

-- Comprehensive coverage of nerve injuries on bones, joints, muscles, and motor function; and offers an approach to the treatment of nerve injuries
+- Comprehensive details of the imaging modalities and diagnostic tests used for viewing and investigating the nerves

-- Edited work with chapters authored by leaders in the field around the globe – the broadest, most expert coverage available
+- Authored by leaders in the field around the globe – the broadest, most expert coverage available

-- Covers surgical exposure of the nerves including technical aspects of nerve repair and medicinal treatment of nerve injuries

-- Discusses the future of our understanding of the nerves including axonal modeling, synthetic interfaces and brain changes following nerve injury

 Readership